• Skip to primary navigation

 Next time, try our scrumptious Loaded Veggie Egg Scramble is another delicious breakfast choice.

-Mini egg quiche is another great brunch recipe to have alongside the Sausage Egg Casserole.
+Mini quiche is another great brunch recipe to have alongside the egg casserole.

 I love any comments or questions, please feel free to leave them below.